dubo-dubon-duponey/dckr/README.md

 `dckr ls -lA`

-Without the noise:
+Or without the noise:

 `dckr ls -lA 2>/dev/null`

-## Controlling the FROM
+## Controlling the base image

 You can control what base operating system will be used for the container using the TARGET environment variable:

 `TARGET=ults-current dckr make all`

-TARGET values are visible in `Dockerfile.naked`.
+TARGET values provided as a courtesy are visible in `dckr.Dockerfile`.

-## Customizing the images
+## Using your own image

-You can further specialize the images by creating a `Dockerfile.THING` matching your expectations (start with `Dockerfile.naked`), and invoking dckr with the TYPE variable:
+You can taylor this to your needs by creating a `Dockerfile` anywhere matching your expectations (start with `dckr.Dockerfile.example`), and invoking dckr with the DOCKERFILE variable:

-`TYPE=THING TARGET=SOMETHING dckr make all`

-## Live containers
+`DOCKERFILE=thingie/Dockerfile TARGET=some-target dckr ls -lA`

+Be sure to inherit one of the base `com.dbdbdp.dckr:` images.

+## Containers are "live"

 After the first invocation, the container is "live" (eg: kept around).

 This means a couple of important things:

- * commands are cumulative... just like they are on your local copy...
+ * commands are cumulative... just like they are on your local system...
  * calling on further commands is very fast (in a shell, the overhead is the cost of exec-ing and docker IO)

 ## How to install